Exabyte-io/documentation/docs/workflow-designer/subworkflow-editor/detailed-view.md

 ## The "Monitors" section

 The second lower section of each unit's entry in the "Detailed View" tab, under the label "Monitors", offers the user the possibility to choose which output information to monitor during the course of the execution of the current subworkflow calculation.
-The following three options are available:
+The options [listed in this page](/materials/properties.md) are available.

- * Standard Output
- * Ionic Convergence
- * Electronic Convergence